M-Moshoeshoe/Customer-Churn-Prediction-/README.md

 Precision – Focuses on how many of the customers predicted to churn actually did.

-Recall – Measures how well we caught the true churners (important in churn scenarios).
+Recall – Measures how well we caught the true churners.

 F1 Score – Combines precision and recall for a balanced view.</b>